LTAcosta/turnip-army/README.md

 - Install [Node.js](https://nodejs.org/) (8.9 or higher.
 Tested with 12.16.2)
 - Install Angular CLI.
 Run `npm install -g @angular/cli@9.1.1`
 - Install project dependencies.
 From this directory, run `npm install`
+- Make a copy of `src/environments/environments.ts.example` as `src/environments/environments.ts`.
 - Copy the Firebase SDK snippet from console web app settings.
 Paste it into `src/environments/environments.ts`.
 This allows you to run locally and is not needed in the production environment.
+This file is gitignored to reduce the risk of checking in credentials.

 ### Build and run